prowler-cloud/prowler/README.md

 > This is a simple solution to monitor one account.
 For multiples accounts see [Multi Account and Continuous Monitoring](util/org-multi-account/README.md).

-## Whitelist or allowlist or remove a fail from resources
+## Allowlist or remove a fail from resources

 Sometimes you may find resources that are intentionally configured in a certain way that may be a bad practice but it is all right with it, for example an S3 bucket open to the internet hosting a web site, or a security group with an open port needed in your use case.
-Now you can use `-w whitelist_sample.txt` and add your resources as `checkID:resourcename` as in this command:
+Now you can use `-w allowlist_sample.txt` and add your resources as `checkID:resourcename` as in this command:

 ```
-./prowler -w whitelist_sample.txt
+./prowler -w allowlist_sample.txt
 ```

 S3 URIs are also supported as allowlist file, e.g. `s3://bucket/prefix/allowlist_sample.txt`
->Make sure that the used credentials have s3:GetObject permissions in the S3 path where the whitelist file is located.
+>Make sure that the used credentials have s3:GetObject permissions in the S3 path where the allowlist file is located.

-Whitelist option works along with other options and adds a `WARNING` instead of `INFO`, `PASS` or `FAIL` to any output format except for `json-asff`.
+Allowlist option works along with other options and adds a `WARNING` instead of `INFO`, `PASS` or `FAIL` to any output format except for `json-asff`.

 ## How to fix every FAIL